HofstraDoboli/ROBOTS_CSC15_F22/Lab2.md

 ### Tasks ###

 1. Identify IR (infrared) sensors on the robot
-2. Read how they work: https://www.keyence.com/ss/products/sensor/sensorbasics/photoelectric/info/
+2. Read how IR sensors work: https://www.keyence.com/ss/products/sensor/sensorbasics/photoelectric/info/ **Write in `Answers.txt` a few sentences on how IR sensors with both emiter and receiver work.**
 3. Follow the steps in Readme.md to connect to the robot.
 4. Follow the steps in Readme.md to move to /python/ folder.